verifyica-team/pipeliner/QUICK_START.md

 Pipeliner supports several other directives that can be used in the pipeline YAML file:

+- `--pipeline <file>`

+This directive is used to execute a pipeline file in another file.

 - `--sha-cheksum <file> <sha checksum`

 This directive is used to validate the SHA checksum of a file.
 It can be used to verify the integrity of files in your pipeline.
 SHA-1, SHA-256, and SHA-512 checksums are supported automatically.

 - `--print-info`